mobashirat/hospital-site/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you:
+*can see our services
+*can get appointment
+*can see our doctors list of different category.
+*can get a membership
+*For more information you can visit our social media

 ### `npm start`